plone/training/mastering-plone/configuring_customizing.rst

 * Go to http://localhost:8080/Plone/@@manage-portlets
 * Add a static portlet "Sponsors" on the right side.
 * Remove the news portlet and add a new one on the left side.
-* Go to the training folder: http://localhost:8080/Plone/the-event/training and click ``Manage portlets``
+* Go to the training folder: http://localhost:8080/Plone/the-event/training and click :guilabel:`Manage portlets`
 * Add a static portlet.
 "Featured training: Become a Plone-Rockstar at Mastering Plone!"
 * Use the toolbar to configure the portlets of the footer:

   * Hide the portlets "Footer" and "Colophon".
-  * Add a "Static text portlet" enter "Copyright 2015 by Plone Community".
+  * Add a :guilabel:`Static text portlet` and enter "Copyright 2015 by Plone Community".
   * Use :menuselection:`Insert --> Special Character` to add a real © sign.
   * You could turn that into a link to a copyright page later.